akka/akka/akka-docs/rst/scala/persistence-query-leveldb.rst

 ``PersistentActor`` persisted the events.
 The same prefix of stream elements (in same order) are returned for multiple executions of the query, except for when events have been deleted.

-The query supports two different completion modes:

-* The stream is not completed when it reaches the end of the currently stored events, but it continues to push new events when new events are persisted.
-This is the default mode that is used when no hints are given.
-It can also be specified with hint ``RefreshInterval``.
+The stream is not completed when it reaches the end of the currently stored events, but it continues to push new events when new events are persisted.

-* The stream is completed when it reaches the end of the currently stored events.
+Corresponding query that is completed when it reaches the end of the currently stored events is provided by ``currentEventsByPersistenceId``.
-  This mode is specified with hint ``NoRefresh``.

 The LevelDB write journal is notifying the query side as soon as events are persisted, but for efficiency reasons the query side retrieves the events in batches that sometimes can